Tax breaks for the unemployed

 Tap retirement accounts early

 In dire situations, you might be tempted to cash out a retirement plan.
-If you do, be prepared to pay a 10% early withdrawal penalty if you are not yet age 59 1/2 and you take money out of a traditional IRA.
+If you do, be prepared to pay a 10 percent early withdrawal penalty if you are not yet age 59 1/2 and you take money out of a traditional IRA.
 The penalty also applies if you are younger than 55 and take a 401(k) distribution.

 A hardship withdrawal from a workplace retirement plan is allowed penalty-free if, according to the IRS, the distribution is for "an immediate and heavy financial need."
 This includes such things as medical expenses, certain educational expenses and payments necessary to prevent eviction from, or foreclosure on, your home.